 It’s no secret that Instagram is vital to online presence, especially considering that brands see 10x higher engagement rates on Instagram than on Facebook.
 Initially launching as a platform to share pictures of cats and tacos, the social media giant incorporated business accounts along the way.
 Since 60% of people discover new products through Instagram, clearly it’s an incredibly engaging platform for businesses.

 It’s time for a walk down memory lane.

-An Instagram timeline
+An Instagram for businesses timeline

 October 2006: Where it all started.
 Instagram launches, sparking a new era of content creation and acquires 100,000 users in one week.
 Instagram continues to grow, incorporates hashtags, and hits a benchmark of 5 million monthly active users in June 2011.

 April 2012: Facebook acquires Instagram.
 This is big news and contributes significantly to Instagram’s growth.

 July 2013: Instagram allows other sites to link back to videos on their platform.
 These embedded links help brands boost their engagement.

 November 2013: Instagram introduced sponsored post advertising and Michael Kors becomes the first official user, gaining 34,000 new followers in 18 hours.
 These sponsored posts are placed in the feed of users based on demographic and user targeting.
 The trick is to make it look like organic content to guarantee the user doesn’t annoyingly scroll past it.

 August 2014: Thanks to the momentum of sponsored posts, Instagram launches business profile.
 This new feature was limited, but with the tools provided by Facebook, they incorporated a dashboard interface for analyzing impressions, reach, and frequency related to ad campaigns and individual ads.